Is dark energy necessary for the sustainability of traversable wormholes?: Abstract

 \section{Abstract}

-The Casimir stress energy is known to result in the violation of the null energy condition on the energy momentum tensor.
-This phenomenon makes such an equation of state an ideal candidate to generate wormhole solutions.
-We generate classes of wormhole solutions with this equation of state in $f(R,T)$ gravity theory, where $R$ represents the Ricci scalar and $T$ is the trace of the stress-energy tensor.
-For the background geometry we choose a static and spherically symmetric metric, and derive the field equations for exact wormhole solutions.
-For the specific choice of the Casimir equation of state (EoS) relating the energy-momentum tensor components [ Kar and Sahdev: Phys.
-Rev D {\bf 52} 2030 (1995)] and different choices for redshift functions, we determine the wormhole geometry.
-The obtained wormhole solutions exhibit the violation of null energy conditions and all qualitative constraints demanded of physically realisable wormholes are satisfied.
+In the standard approach to studying wormhole geometry, the presence of dark energy is unavoidable to ensure traversability.
+The dark energy provides the negative gravity effect to keep the throat open.
+The question we analyse is whether the same can be achieved without dark energy.
+It turns out that if we couple the trace of energy-momentum with the standard Einstein-Hilbert Lagrangian and utilise a sppecific equation of state then dark energy may be obviated.
+The Casimir stress energy is known to result in the violation of the null energy condition (NEC) on the energy momentum tensor.
+This phenomenon makes such an equation of state (EoS) an ideal candidate to generate traversable wormhole (WH) geometries.
+The laboratory proven phenomenon provides a mechanism to sustain an open WH throat without having to appeal to dark energy.
+We generate two classes of WH solutions with this in $f(R,T)$ gravity theory, where $R$ represents the Ricci scalar and $T$ is the trace of the stress-energy tensor.
+For the background geometry we choose a static and spherically symmetric metric, and derive the field equations for exact WH solutions.
+For the specific choice of the Casimir EoS relating the energy-momentum tensor components [ Kar and Sahdev: Phys.
+Rev D {\bf 52} 2030 (1995)] and different choices for redshift functions, we determine the WH geometry completely.
+The obtained WH solutions violate the NECs and all qualitative constraints demanded of physically realisable WHs are satisfied.
 This is demonstrated via graphical plots for a suitably chosen range of values of the $f(R,T)$ coupling parameter.
+Furthermore, our study involved an investigation into the repulsive effect of gravity, which revealed that its presence leads to a negative deflection angle for photons traveling along null geodesics.
+Notably, we observed a consistent pattern of negative values for the deflection angle across all values of $r_0$ in the three scenarios considered, thus indicating the clear manifestation of the repulsive gravity effect.
+All of this is possible without invoking the existence of dark energy.